exapde/Exasim/README.md

 Exasim is available in Julia, Python, and Matlab.

-# Parametrized PDE models
+# Parametrized PDEs

-Exasim can solve a wide variety of parametrized partial differential equations.
+Exasim can solve a wide variety of parametrized partial differential equations from first-order, second-order, elliptic, parabolic, hyperbolic PDEs, to higher-order PDEs.

 # Applications